JamesBrown222/Desci-Arena-Gpt-5vsGrok-4/README.md

 Your browser will automatically open to the DeSci Arena dashboard, connected to your local backend.

 🛣️ Roadmap
-Phase 1 (Alpha - Current): Core simulation logic, API integration, and local dashboard.
+Phase 1 (Alpha - Current): Core simulation logic, API integration, local dashboard.

-Phase 2 (Beta - Live Data): Full integration with live Pump.fun API, deployment of 24/7 "Always On" simulation, and public-facing dashboard.
+Phase 2 (Beta - Live Data): Full integration with live Pump.fun API, deployment of 24/7 "Always On" simulation, public-facing dashboard.

-Phase 3 (V1.0 - On-Chain): Audit and deployment of the $AIArena token and the Community Treasury smart contract.
-Automation of profit collection and buybacks.
+Phase 3 (V1.0 - On-Chain): Audit and deployment of the $AIArena token and Community Treasury smart contract.
+Automated profit collection and buybacks.

-Phase 4 (V2.0 - Governance): Launch of the DeSci Arena DAO to allow $AIArena holders to vote on protocol parameters and strategy.
+Phase 4 (V2.0 - Governance): Launch of the DeSci Arena DAO for $AIArena holders to vote on protocol parameters and strategy.

 🤝 Contribution
 We welcome contributions from developers, AI researchers, and DeSci advocates.
 Please open an Issue to discuss new features or report bugs.
 Submit a Pull Request to contribute code.